liquity/dev/README.md

 Upload the contents of this folder to your chosen hosting service (or serve them using your own infrastructure), and you're set!

-#### Example 2: wrapping the Dev UI container in HTTPS
+#### Example 2: wrapping the frontend container in HTTPS

-If you have command line access to a server with Docker installed, hosting Dev UI from a Docker container is a viable option.
+If you have command line access to a server with Docker installed, hosting a frontend from a Docker container is a viable option.

-The Dev UI Docker container simply serves files using plain HTTP, which is susceptible to man-in-the-middle attacks.
+The frontend Docker container simply serves files using plain HTTP, which is susceptible to man-in-the-middle attacks.
 Therefore it is highly recommended to wrap it in HTTPS using a reverse proxy.
-You can find an example docker-compose config [here](packages/dev-frontend/docker-compose-example/docker-compose.yml) that secures Dev UI using [SWAG (Secure Web Application Gateway)](https://github.com/linuxserver/docker-swag) and uses [watchtower](https://github.com/containrrr/watchtower) for automatically updating the Dev UI image to the latest version on Docker Hub.
+You can find an example docker-compose config [here](packages/dev-frontend/docker-compose-example/docker-compose.yml) that secures the frontend using [SWAG (Secure Web Application Gateway)](https://github.com/linuxserver/docker-swag) and uses [watchtower](https://github.com/containrrr/watchtower) for automatically updating the frontend image to the latest version on Docker Hub.

 Remember to customize both [docker-compose.yml](packages/dev-frontend/docker-compose-example/docker-compose.yml) and the [site config](packages/dev-frontend/docker-compose-example/config/nginx/site-confs/liquity.example.com).